sigh/Look-Air-Solver/README.md

-Look-Air Solver
+# Look-Air Solver

 A basic implementation of a Look-Air (Rukkuea) puzzle solver.

 An explanation of the puzzle can be found [here](https://www.cross-plus-a.com/html/cros7rukk.htm).

 The puzzle consists of a grid of cells, some of which contain numbers.
-The goal is to shade the cells such that:
+The goal is to blacken the cells such that:

 - Black cells form an area of square shape.
 - No black areas touch each other horizontally or vertically (only diagonally).